|Nutrition Facts (per serving)|

 This recipe uses a little trick to brown the meatballs.
 Instead of placing them directly on the baking or roasting pan, you use a cooling rack to keep the meatballs dry.
 As it cooks, the ground beef releases liquid.
 If the meatballs sit in the liquid, they can get soggy and won’t brown as well.

 An oven pan with a cast aluminum grate is ideal for this recipe.
-You can preheat it in the oven and when you place the meatballs on the preheated hot grate, it sizzles just like when you place meatballs in a frying pan.
+You can preheat it in the oven, and when you place the meatballs on the preheated hot grate, it sizzles just like when you place meatballs in a frying pan.
 This searing makes the meatballs especially flavorful.

-The meatballs are flavored with four different herbs, a mix of fresh parsley dried thyme, basil, and oregano.
-These herbs are less readily available fresh year-round and therefore more commonly used as dried herbs.
+The meatballs are flavored with four different herbs, a mix of fresh parsley, dried thyme, basil, and oregano.
+These herbs are less readily available fresh year-round and therefore are more commonly used as dried herbs.
 If you want to use fresh herbs, the rule of thumb is to triple the dried amounts.

 Enjoy these tasty meatballs in your favorite pasta sauce for a family dinner or with a barbecue sauce, sweet and sour sauce, and pineapple chunks.
-Serving them as an entrée is not the only option, the meatballs are also good as an appetizer with a dipping sauce for a party or an outdoor gathering such as Father’s Day.
+Serving them as an entrée is not the only option; the meatballs are also good as an appetizer with a dipping sauce for a party or an outdoor gathering such as Father’s Day.

-2 pounds 85% ground beef
+2 pounds 85 percent lean ground beef

-- 2 tablespoons finely chopped fresh parsley
+2 tablespoons finely chopped fresh parsley

-- 1/2 teaspoon dried leaf thyme
+1/2 teaspoon dried thyme

-- 1/2 teaspoon dried leaf basil
+1/2 teaspoon dried basil

-1/2 teaspoon dried leaf oregano
+1/2 teaspoon dried oregano

-- 3/4 teaspoon salt
+3/4 teaspoon kosher salt

-- 1/4 teaspoon ground black pepper
+1/4 teaspoon freshly ground black pepper

-- 1/4 cup milk or evaporated milk
+1/4 cup milk, or evaporated milk

 Gather the ingredients.

-Preheat oven to 350 F. Line a large baking pan or roasting pan with foil and place a large cooling rack on the foil.
+Preheat oven to 350 F. Line a large baking pan or roasting pan with foil and place a large cooling rack on foil.

 Bake for 35 to 40 minutes, until cooked through and nicely browned.

-- To keep the mess to a minimum, put the ingredients in a large food-storage bag, close it, and squeeze the bag to blend ingredients.
+- To keep the mess to a minimum, put the ingredients in a large food storage bag, close it, and squeeze the bag to blend ingredients.
 Alternatively, use disposable gloves to mix ingredients.
 The paddle attachment of a stand mixer does a good job, but take care not to overmix if you use the mixer.